curityio/istio-demo-installation/README.md

 ## Use the Admin UI

-Once deployment has completed, login to the Admin UI and complete the initial setup wizard:
+Once deployment has completed, login to the Admin UI and complete the initial setup wizard.\
+Do so by uploading a `license.json` file, then accepting all default options.

 - URL: https://admin.curity.local/admin
 - User: admin